lpewton/stock-controller/README.md

 # La Casa del Gelat – Stock Controller:

 La Casa del Gelat, Stock Controller, is an app designed to allow a closer management of a real life ice cream shop located in Olot, Catalunya.
-This is my family’s shop and therefore it seemed like a good idea to put my work into practice for something that could be practically useful in the real world.
+This is my family’s shop and therefore it seemed like a good idea to put my work into practice for something that could be useful in the real world.

 In a sense, it’s an app that allows for a centralized source of information that can contain all of the recipes, stocked ingredients and it also allows for calculations on the amount of ingredients needed in an event.